-We’re here to help!
-Our FAQs should get you all geared up for a chilly Baltic winter, and survive the cold with a smile on your face.
+Our FAQs should get you all geared up for chilly Baltic weather, and survive winter in Latvia with a smile on your face.

 It’s hard to pinpoint a specific amount of layers as this will vary from person to person and depend on the chosen fabrics.
 A quick poll of my friends revealed that the average person wears 3-4 layers in -15 degrees which works out at around 1 extra layer per -5 to -10 degrees.

 I would make sure one of the layers is wool.
 Ask around for Latvian grannies who can knit you a unique handmade jumper!

 Animal rights activists beware… You’ll find many people also wear fur to keep warm in Latvia.
 It’s part tradition, part trend.

 Once temperatures hit -1, I’d advise against leaving the house without a hat, a scarf and gloves or mittens.
 Mittens may be awkward but you’ll find they work better when it gets really cold.